symlex/symlex-docs/docs/framework/frontend.md

 # User Interface

-Our boilerplate located in `frontend/` is there for your convenience and puts you straight on track for building impressive single-page applications with [Webpack](https://webpack.js.org/), [Vue.js](https://vuejs.org/) and [Vuetify](https://vuetifyjs.com/en/).
+Our boilerplate code located in the `frontend` directory is there for your convenience and puts you straight on track for building impressive single-page applications with [Webpack](https://webpack.js.org/), [Vue.js](https://vuejs.org/) and [Vuetify](https://vuetifyjs.com/en/).

 ![Screenshot](../img/screenshot.jpg)